bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 - Avoid the tedious process of setting dev environment on your laptop
 - Work conveniently with multiple IT projects on the same laptop
-- Move all your work to another machine instantly
+- Move all your work to another machine easily
 - Start working right away in the workspace prepared for the task
 - Run dev environment in cloud and work from any device, be independent on any cloud service or cloud provider
 - Back-up entire workspaces with important work, save versions of the workspaces before changes